jporeilly/K8s/Labs/03 Deployments/03 Networking/01 Containers/Containers.md

 ```
 kubectl exec -it podtest -c c2 -- ip link
 ```
-Note: both containers ahve the device: eth0 and MAC addresses.
+Note: both containers have the device: eth0 and MAC addresses.

 connect to c1:
 ```